Radicalisation is a growing cross-border threat. But what is it, what are the causes and what is the EU doing to prevent it?

 - In December 2020, the European Parliament endorsed the EU Security Union strategy 2020-2025 and the new Counter-Terrorism Agenda, which aims to prevent radicalisation by providing, for example, opportunities for young people at risk and supporting the rehabilitation of radicalised prisoners.

 - At the end of 2020 Parliament and the Council reached a political agreement on rules forcing online platforms to remove terrorist content within one hour.
-Endorsed by Parliament’s civil liberties committee, the agreement has to be formally approved by Parliament and the Council before entering into force.
+Endorsed by Parliament’s civil liberties committee, the agreement was approved by Parliament on 28 April 2021.